Chris-Nikolov/Chris-Nikolov/README.md

 - 👋 Hi, I’m Chris Nikolov!
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning Software Engineering with Pyhton in SoftUni.
+- 🌱 I’m currently learning Software Engineering with Python in SoftUni.
 - ⚡ Fun fact: I think football is the oldest MMORPG.
 Back then, they just used localhost.

 <!---